RickeDee Super Probe

 Tiny isn’t it.
 There are 6 transistors, an LED, multiple caps and resistors all on a board that is about the same width as a dime.
 To make things simple electronically, one of the transistors drives the LED and the rest are a series of amplifiers strung together.
 In other words, this is a very sensitive amplifier that works both with RF and AF.
 (I have a pacemaker and I can put the probe near it and could hear the ticks being driven by my heart beat)

-Meanwhile back to the build.
+Meanwhile back at the build.
 Heaven forbid if I had to solder those components on that tiny board.
 Thank goodness Rick volunteered to do that job too.

 Here we see Rick trouble shooting the board with his super nice, Hantek 60 MHz test set, which has many functions including an oscilloscope, signal generator, and multi-meter among other things.
 I think it will even make chicken soup if you mash the right buttons.